westbaykayak/westbaykayak.github.io/index.md

 Sessions last a couple of hours and are usualy quite relaxed (and sometimes a bit more energetic) catering for the skill level of those present.

-Our first river session of 2018 will be on the 10th of April
+Our first river session of 2018 will be on the 10th of April at 6pm (on the water by about 6:30)

 Look for our latest news, or contact us on [www.facebook.com/heritagecoastcanoeclub](https://www.facebook.com/heritagecoastcanoeclub/)